Pilates beginner: ring exercise

 The benefits of Pilates

-Pilates offers a host of benefits for body and mind, which explains why this method has become so popular.
+Pilates offers a multitude of benefits for the body and mind, whether you're a beginner or advanced.
+This sporting activity has become so popular thanks to its varied programmes tailored to every need.
 Here are some of the most notable benefits:

 Overall and balanced muscle strengthening

-Pilates targets all muscle groups, including the deep muscles often neglected by other forms of exercise.
-This balanced approach helps to develop harmonious strength, avoiding muscular imbalances that can lead to injury.
+Pilates targets all muscle groups, including the deep abdominal and leg muscles often neglected by other forms of exercise.
+This balanced approach allows for harmonious strengthening, thus avoiding muscular imbalances that can lead to injuries.

-By strengthening the core of the body and emphasizing correct alignments, Pilates helps correct poor posture.
-Better posture reduces stress on the spine and joints, promoting better long-term health.
+By strengthening the core and emphasising correct alignment, Pilates helps to correct poor posture.
+Through our sessions and programmes, achieve the goal of improved posture which reduces strain on the spine and joints, thereby promoting better long-term health.

 Increased flexibility and joint mobility

-THE Pilates exercises include fluid, controlled movements that stretch and lengthen muscles.
-This improves flexibility and joint mobility, making daily movements easier and reducing the risk of injury.
+THE Pilates exercises include flowing and controlled ground or indoor movements that stretch and lengthen muscles.
+Through a good warm-up, these sessions improve flexibility and joint mobility, making everyday movements easier and reducing the risk of injuries.

 Reduced stress and anxiety

-Pilates incorporates techniques of deep breathing and mental concentration, promoting a state of relaxation and well-being.
-Regular practice can help reduce stress and anxiety levels, contributing to better mental health.
+Pilates integrates deep breathing and mental concentration techniques, inspired by yoga, which promote a state of relaxation and well-being.
+This regular and gentle activity can help reduce stress and anxiety levels, contributing to better mental health.

 Prevention and management of back pain

-By strengthening the core and improving alignment, Pilates can prevent and relieve back pain.
-The exercises target the back and abdominal muscles, which are essential for supporting a healthy spine.
+By strengthening the core with targeted exercises and improving alignment, Pilates can prevent and relieve back pain.
+Strengthening sessions focus on the muscles of the back, abdomen, and legs, which are essential for supporting a healthy spine.

 Beginner Pilates: getting started right